IT-Syndikat/its-mimaki/README.md

 # ITS Mimaki Vinylcutter

-Maintainer: Mindworker
+Maintainer: tyrolyean

 ## About

-The webserver provided in this repository enables our vinylcutter to print files using a very simple webinterface, hence no printer driver or cable connection between your laptop and the cutter is required.

-There is also an option to apply automatic scaling in case you are using an older version of inkscape.
+These scripts are used for our vinylcutter "mimaki".
+It basically writes the hpgl files it gets to the device the cutter is conected at.

-## Install
+## Requirements

-These files are placed on a Raspberry Pi under `/opt/mimaki` except for the startup script.
-This will become `/etc/init.d/mimaki`.

-In order to run the webserver build the executable using Go.

-After moving and building you can start the webservice using:

-    # service mimaki start

-Use `update-rc.d` to start this service automatically on boot.
+It only requires a http server which is able to execute php scripts and the user which the script is run as needs to be able to acces the device the plotter is connected at.